Value, Access and Regulatory Strategy Workshop

 Stefan Lange, MD

 - Institute for Quality and Efficiency in Health Care (IQWiG), Germany

 Stefan Lange completed his medical studies at the Heinrich-Heine-University in Düsseldorf in 1989 and received his MD in 1994.
 From 1989-1993 he was initially in practical training at the Ferdinand-Sauerbruch-Clinic in Wuppertal, then assumed the position of intern/resident physician.
 In 1993 he joined the department of medical biometry at the Ruhr-University in Bochum and was appointed to the position of research assistant in 1995.
-In 2003 he received his PhD (second thesis) at the Ruhr University and received the venia legendi (right to teach) in Medical Biometry and Clinical Epidemiology.
+In 2003 he received his Habilitation (qualification for a professorship) and venia legendi (title of Privatdozent) in Medical Biometry and Clinical Epidemiology.
 He joined the Institute for Quality and Efficiency in Health Care in 2004, and has held the position of Deputy Director of the institute since 2005.

 - VP, Global Regulatory Affairs, TA Head, Oncology and InVitro Diagnostics

 - Global Regulatory Affairs & Clinical Safety, Merck, United States